Flibanserin (Addyi) and Female Sexual Dysfunction

 Flibanserin is not used to treat low sex drive if:

 - It is caused by relationship problems, a lack of time, or a lack of energy

 - It is caused by a medication that you take

 - It is caused by a different medical or mental health condition

-It's available in the US but not here in the UK – Flibanserin has been licensed for use in the US by the Food and Drugs Administration (FDA) in 2015.
-However, currently it is not licensed for use in the UK.
+It's available in the US but not here in the UK – Flibanserin was licensed for use in the US by the Food and Drugs Administration (FDA) in 2015.
+However, currently it’s not licensed for use in the UK.